hzeghari/demo/README.md

-some lines update this file
+some lines update this file after updating in ver bad